Renovation Loans Are A Rising Trend Among Home Buyers

 Step Four: Finalize Sales Agreement And Contractor Bid

-Once you make an offer on your perfect home and your offer is accepted, you will want to have your contractor come out to the home and walk through all the work that you want done.
-Keep in mind that you may need to do items to the home that aren’t necessarily pretty to look at, like new electrical, however depending on your budget, you can get all the items done to the home that are on both your needs list and want list.
+Once you make an offer on your perfect home and your offer is accepted, you will want to have your contractor come out to the home and walk through all the work that you want to be done.
+Keep in mind that you may need to-do items to the home that aren’t necessarily pretty to look at, like new electrical, however, depending on your budget, you can get all the items done to the home that is on both your needs list and wants list.
 Your contractor will need to provide you with a written bid or estimate outlining all the work that will be done.

 One thing to note is that renovation loans do have a unique process for contractors to follow when submitting bids.
 Make sure your contractor is aware of what lender you are working with and that they are ok with the process.